bueler/mccarthy/projects/2022/kinematic/README.md

 ADVISOR: Ed Bueler

-DESCRIPTION: Remote observations of glacier using visible and radar imaging allow increasingly routine determination of ice surface elevation and ice surface velocity.
-On the other hand, surface mass balance rates can be hard to observe remotely, including in ablation areas and/or firn areas with ice lenses (and so on).
-The surface kinematical equation is worth understanding in this regard, besides its application to modeling glacier evolution.
-We will use the surface kinematical equation to invert time-dependent synthetic observations to extract surface mass balance.
-Simplified 1D geometry, a new form of the kinematical equation, and the linear nature of the problem will make this possible in a week-long project.
+DESCRIPTION: Remote observations of glacier using visible and radar imaging allow increasingly-routine determination of ice surface elevation and ice surface velocity.
+On the other hand, surface mass balance rates can be hard to observe remotely, for instance in ablation areas and/or firn areas with ice lenses.
+The surface kinematical equation is worth understanding in this regard, besides of its application to modeling glacier evolution.
+We will use the surface kinematical equation to invert time-dependent synthetic observations to extract surface mass balance, a feat attempted before (e.g. Gudmundsson & Bauder, 1999).
+A new form of the kinematical equation makes the topic worth a second look.
+Simplified 1D geometry and the linear nature of the problem make it achievable in a week-long project.

 SOFTWARE REQUIREMENTS: Matlab or Octave or Python/numpy.